ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 ### Appropriateness of requirements to meet intended use:  It is the responsibility of the VP of Product or CEO to approve the appropriateness of product functionality that is made available via production servers.
 MDN developers may deploy code to non-production servers (such as &quot;staging&quot;, &quot;development&quot; or &quot;integration&quot; servers) without VP or CEO approval.

-###Mechanism for addressing incomplete, ambiguous, or conflicting requirements:  Incomplete, ambiguous or conflicting requirements will be discussed during planning meetings and via ongoing conversation.
+### Mechanism for addressing incomplete, ambiguous, or conflicting requirements:  Incomplete, ambiguous or conflicting requirements will be discussed during planning meetings and via ongoing conversation.
 It is the responsibility of the VP of Product or CEO to resolve incomplete, ambiguous or conflicting requirements for product functionality that is made available via production servers.
 The outcome of resolving these requirements issues is documented in Jira issues.

 ### Review and approval:  Documentation for review and approval of all functionality is captured on Jira issues.

 ## Design Output

 ### Reference 21 CFR 820.30 (d):  Each manufacturer shall establish and maintain procedures for defining and documenting design output in terms that allow an adequate evaluation of conformance to design input requirements.
 Design output procedures shall contain or make reference to acceptance criteria and shall ensure that those design outputs that are essential for the proper functioning of the device are identified.
 Design output shall be documented, reviewed, and approved before release.
 The approval, including the date and signature of the individual(s) approving the output, shall be documented.

+UML-styled Sequence Diagrams described above are used to capture design Outputs unambiguously and subject ot change control documentation.

 ### Evaluation of conformance to requirements.